thirdgen88/ignition-vagrant/Evaluation.md

 2. Create a project called `Evaluator` using one of the *Single-Tier* navigation templates that will provide us with menuing and navigation preconfigured.
 3. Adjust the project properties to utilize *Anchored* mode as the default component layout methodology.

-Lets perform some customizations and prepare a new window for our evaluation:
+Lets setup some framework elements for our evaluation:

-1. Create a new *Main Window* in the `Main Windows` folder called `Demo`.

-2. Open the `Navigation` window from the *Project Browser*.
+1. Open the `Navigation` window from the *Project Browser*.

-3. Remove the Ignition logo element and replace with the Evaluator Logo image:
+2. Remove the Ignition logo element and replace with the Evaluator Logo image:
    ![Evaluator Logo](images/evaluator_logo.png)

-   > Probably should utilize *Anchored* layout on your new image element so that it always will show up on the left-hand side of the menu!

-4. Use the *Tab Strip Customizer* on the `Tabs` element to add a new tab called `Demo` for window we created above.
+3. Use the *Tab Strip Customizer* on the `Tabs` element to add a new tab called `Demo` for window we created above.

    > It should be placed in between the `Overview` and `User Management` tabs

-5. Save and close the `Navigation` window.
+4. Save and close the `Navigation` window.

 We need some tags in order to drive our displays, so lets create some: